 top of page

-January 24-25, 2024 in Tallinn, Estonia
+January 14-15, 2026 in Tallinn, Estonia

-About EstMil.tech 2024
+About EstMil.tech 2026

-The conference is open to security experts, representatives of the defence forces and defence industry, and researchers involved in the development of emerging and dual-use technologies.
+The main theme of the conference is related to the challenges of technology in military decision-making.
+Sub-themes include the role of military AI in future conflicts, the impact of cognitive warfare, and the challenges of joint operations.
+The conference participants include security experts, representatives of the defense forces and defense industry, and researchers involved in the development of emerging and dual-use technologies.

 Programme